asteroid-lang/asteroid/Asteroid User Guide.md

 ### Tuples

-The `tuple` is another fundamental, built-in data structure that can be found in Asteroid.
+As we saw earlier, the `tuple` is another fundamental, built-in data structure that can be found in Asteroid.

 Below is an example of a tuple declaration and access.